turtleneck444/speak-kindred/README.md

 ## 🌟 Star History

-If you find SpeakKindred helpful, please consider giving it a star! ⭐
+If you find Rehman AI helpful, please consider giving it a star! ⭐

 ---

-**SpeakKindred** - Empowering communication for everyone, everywhere.
+**Rehman AI** - Empowering communication for everyone, everywhere.

 Made with ❤️ for the AAC community